-Nippon Paper Industries identifies risks of environmental accidents in terms of both probability and potential impact, and introduces the equipment and facilities needed for prevention.
-Acting to prevent major chemical and oil spills - considered a top priority again in fiscal 2017 - the company took steps like installing liquid containment walls and measurement devices.
+Nippon Paper Industries identifies risks of environmental accidents and assesses both their probability and their potential impact on the environment, and accordingly introduces the equipment and facilities needed for prevention.

+The prevention of major spills of chemical or oil was again considered a top priority in fiscal 2018, leading to such steps as installing liquid containment walls and measurement devices where appropriate.